JessCG/MS3/README.md

 <img src="./.assets/img/MergedVolume.png" alt="MergedVolume" height="350"/>
 </p>

-**Figure 2.** Screenshots showing a merged grain size distribution (black) using volume concentration (left) or volume percentage (right) for the test Silikers distribution provided with this code.
+**Figure 2.** Screenshots showing a merged grain size distribution (black) using volume concentration (left) or volume percentage (right) for the test Silikers distributions provided with this code.
 Note that when using concentrations, the distributions obtained with the 30- (red) and 400-&mu;m (green) aperture tubes are brought to the distribution obtained with the 200-&mu;m (blue) aperture tube.
 The grey vertical lines show the points where the distributions were merged.

 9. Repeat for every sample.